--n previous_NCD.ncd reentrant.ncd
+-k previous_NCD.ncd reentrant.ncd

 The -k option runs re-entrant routing.
 Routing begins with the existing placement and routing left in place.
-Re-entrant routing is useful to manually route parts of a design and then continue automatic routing, if you halted the route prematurely (for example, with a Ctrl C) and want to resume, or if you want to run additional route or delay reduction passes.
+Re-entrant routing is useful to manually route parts of a design and then continue automatic routing, if you halted the route prematurely (for example, with Ctrl+C) and want to resume, or if you want to run additional route passes.